vishalsurse/monitoring-and-visualization/README.md

 # PromGraf

-In this repository Grafana, Loki, Promtail, Prometheus, and cAdvisor for monitoring and visualization purposes.
+In this repository Grafana, Loki, Promtail for monitoring and visualization purposes.
 Below are the steps to install and configure these tools.